 In simpler terms, this means considering whether Chambers is likely to breach the GDPR and the consequences if Chambers uses personal data in a particular way.
 It is also about deciding whether there is anything that Chambers can do to stop or at least minimise the chances of any of the potential problems identified from happening.

 DPIAs will be undertaken by Clive Barrett, Data Protection Manager, or other designated persons.

 Under GDPR, transfers of personal data outside of the European Economic Area can only be made if specific safeguards exist.

 No employee is authorised to transfer personal data internationally until the DPO/DPL has confirmed in writing that we have appropriate safeguards in place.

 We have established a Data Processed Register that records:

 A data protection breach is defined as “a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed”.

-Hard copies of this policy and Chambers’ Data Protection Breach Reporting Procedure (DPBRP) are located in the Chambers Library on First Floor West and in the Clerks Room on Ground Floor East.
-Electronic versions of both documents have been emailed to every member of chambers, pupil, and staff in any event.
+Hard copies of this policy and Chambers’ Data Protection Breach Reporting Procedure (DPBRP) are located in the Chambers Library on First Floor West and the Clerks Room on the Ground Floor East.
+Electronic versions of both documents have been emailed to every member of the chambers, pupil, and staff in any event.

 The DPBRP explains how to report a breach to the ICO